darrenc9828/My_Netflix_data_analysis/README.md

 You could also run the file above in Jupyter Notebook:

-Navigated to the folder, from the file path line type "cmd" to bring up the command prompt in that directory.
+Navigate to the command promt.

 From the command line, run "jupyter notebook", this will open a browser window.